ballerina-platform/module-ballerinax-hubspot.crm.commerce.discounts/ballerina/Package.md

 ### Step 3: Invoke the connector operation

 Now, utilize the available connector operations.
-A sample usecase is shown below.
+A sample use case is shown below.

 #### Create a New Discount